-Similarly, a 15 year old who has never taught to pray will have more difficulties in imbuing the habit as a six year old who constantly watches his or her parents perform their prayers.
+Similarly, a 15-year-old who has never been taught to pray will have more difficulties imbuing the habit than a six-year-old who constantly watches his or her parents perform their prayers.

 If children are interested in horses or animals in general, it’s important to remind them of Allah’s generosity in providing such beasts as comrades to humans during our transitional stay on earth.

-Similarly, if children are interested in robots, it would be kind to remind that Allah is the Provider of knowledge – and it is through that knowledge that such mechanics can be built.
+Similarly, if children are interested in robots, it would be kind to remind them that Allah is the Provider of knowledge, and it is through that knowledge that such mechanics can be built.

-As Muslims, it is important for parent and child to come together for the sake of Allah and work on relationship that is imbued in kindness and mercy.
+As Muslims, it is important for parents and children to come together for the sake of Allah and work on a relationship that is imbued with kindness and mercy.

-When a parent and child enjoy a mutual relationship, one that is safe kept with respect and love, raising children becomes a lot easier and an integral part of worship as it should be and children learn mostly from role models… as compared to what they are told.
+When a parent and child enjoy a mutual relationship that is safe and filled with respect and love, raising children becomes a lot easier and an integral part of worship as it should be, and children learn mostly from role models as compared to what they are told.

-While we can love, have fun, and play with our children, we need to be reminded of the real dangers of the world, where we run into excess of materialism, wastage of time and energy channeled to activities that are not beneficial for us.
+While we can love, have fun, and play with our children, we need to be reminded of the real dangers of the world, where we run into excess materialism, wastage of time, and energy channelled to activities that are not beneficial for us.

 Most importantly, it is always a great reminder to be fair to our children.
-We only have them for a short while—on loan—and we will only know whether we have done a good job when Allah brings us forth on Judgment Day.
+We only have them for a short while—on loan—and we will only know whether we have done a good job when Allah brings us forth on Judgement Day.

 In the mean time, we need to be fair and just towards them, because it is Allah who loves all that is fair and just.

-“Fear Allah and treat your children fairly” (Bukhari & Muslim).
+“Fear Allah and treat your children fairly.”
+(Bukhari and Muslim).